jhpyle/docassemble/_docs/config.md

 If you use both geocoding and Google Maps, you will probably want to use a separate `google maps api key` because you can secure it differently.
-Note that the [`map_of()`] feature puts its API key in the [JavaScript] source, and the contact with Google's server will come from the user's computer.
-By contrast, when you use the [`.geolocate()`] method, the contact with Google's server comes from your server.
+Note that the [`map_of()`] feature and the [address autocomplete] feature put the API key in the [JavaScript] source, and the communications with Google's server will come from the user's computer.
+By contrast, when you use the [`.geolocate()`] method, the communications with Google's server come from your server.
 Thus, you may wish to secure the `api key` using IP addresses, and secure the `google maps api key` using "Referer" headers.

-If you use the [Google Cloud Translation API] for the feature in Utilities that translates system phrases into other languages, you can control how many phrases are translated in a single request to the API.
+If you use the [Google Cloud Translation API] for the feature in [Utilities] that [translates system phrases] into other languages, you can control how many phrases are translated in a single request to the API.

 {% highlight yaml %}